img

 round-arrow-down

-It’s easy to mistake canker for cold sores.
+It’s easy to mistake canker sores for cold sores.
 They’re both located in or around the mouth and they can look like small white blisters.
 But they have very different causes.
-Understanding what distinguishes canker sores from cold sores means you can get the right treatment for a speedy healing process.
+Understanding what distinguishes canker sores from cold sores means you can get the right treatment to speed up the heliing process.

 What are cold sores?

 Cold sores (also known as fever blisters) are small, white blisters that usually show up on your lip or around your mouth.
-In the early stages when a cold sore develops you may notice some redness and a tingling sensation.
-Eventually, the sores blister and a crust will form on top.
+In the early stages, when a cold sore develops, you may notice some redness and a tingling sensation.
+Eventually, the sores blister and then a crust will form on top.

 It takes an average of 10 to 14 days for cold sores to heal completely.

 Contrary to what their name suggests, they are not related to the common cold.
-But having a cold could weaken the immune system and provoke an outbreak of fever blisters.
+But having a cold could can trigger an outbreak of cold sores (or fever blisters).

 Order safe and effective treatment for cold sores